Finding a Lost Life Insurance Policy

 8. Check with NAIC

-The National Association of Insurance Commissioners has a service in 28 states that can help you locate a missing insurance policy.
+The National Association of Insurance Commissioners has a service in 28 states that can help you locate a lost life insurance policy.
 To look into whether your state is on the list, visit their website.

 9. Check the State’s Unclaimed Property Office